 Best Mini Basque Cheesecake Recipe

-When I first had a basque-style cheesecake I was instantly hooked!
+The first time I had a basque-style cheesecake (also known as a San Sebastian cheesecake) I was instantly hooked!
 I love cheesecake, but this burnt basque cheesecake recipe is on another level!
 The center of the cheesecake layer is SO creamy and custardy, and the burnt top and sides give it a distinctive caramelized flavor that is unforgettable!
 And the best part?
-It's SO easy!
+It's the easiest cheesecake you'll ever make!
 Much easier than traditional cheesecake!
 It's got fewer ingredients, it's crust-free, and no need to use a springform pan or prepare a water bath!
 Take it from me -- this easy mini basque cheesecake might be the best cheesecake you've ever had!

 What is a burnt Basque cheesecake?

 But first of all, why is it called Basque cheesecake and what is it?
-Well, it was invented back in the 1990s by Chef Santiago Rivera of La Viña in San Sebastián, Spain.
+Well, the San Sebastian cheesecake was invented back in the 1990s by Chef Santiago Rivera of La Viña in San Sebastián, Spain.
 Chef Rivera tweaked the ratios of the typical American cheesecake recipe, creating a whole new creation, both simpler and more distinctive than its American cousin.
-In Spain, it's called tarta de queso, but elsewhere it's named after the Basque Country of Spain, where San Sebastián is located.
+In Spain, it's called tarta de queso, but elsewhere it's named after the Basque region of Spain, where San Sebastián is located.
 Over the years, Basque cheesecake has spread all over the world, with bakers everywhere loving its ease, its charming rustic look, and its incredible flavor and texture!

 Chef Rivera's original recipe is very simple -- it contains just cream cheese, cream, sugar, eggs, and flour.
 For this version, we're adding vanilla bean and salt, creating a blend of vanilla, custard, and cream cheese flavors.
 The outer edges and burnt top add a deep caramel-y flavor that complements the creamy vanilla interior perfectly.
 The texture is both light and airy and rich and creamy.
 It's full of contradictions, but perfectly balanced!

-What is the difference between New York cheesecake and Basque cheesecake?
+What is the difference between Basque cheesecake and normal cheesecake?

-American cheesecake, or specifically New York-style cheesecake, is dense and creamy, with a very light exterior and a cookie crust.
-This mini burnt basque cheesecake recipe, on the other hand, is light, creamy, and custardy thanks to its high baking temperature.
+American-style cheesecakes, or specifically New York-style cheesecake, is dense and creamy, with a very light exterior and a cookie crust.
+This mini burnt basque cheesecake recipe, on the other hand, has a light, creamy custard-like center thanks to the high heat in which it's baked.
 The exterior of the cake is deeply caramelized, nearly black, adding amazing flavor and texture.
-Also, the look of a Basque cheesecake is much more rustic, with cracks and dents from the parchment paper baking technique and puffed up edges.
+Also, the look of a Basque cheesecake makes it a much more rustic dessert, with cracks and dents from the parchment paper baking technique and puffed up edges.
 In that way it reminds me a lot of a galette, where the imperfect look makes it even better!

 Mini Burnt Cheesecake Ingredients